 Example: Marc owns a rental property with a $100,000 adjusted basis.
 He sells it to his daughter Marcia for $75,000.
 He may not deduct any part of his $25,000 loss.

 What happens to such losses, in tax terms?
 They go to the relative who purchased the property.
 But the tax law restricts how they may be deducted.

-If the relative who purchased the property later resells it to an unrelated third party at a gain, he or she may deduct the previously disallowed loss from the gain.
+A relative who purchased the property and later resells it to an unrelated third party at a gain may deduct the previously disallowed loss from the gain.
 However, this deduction is limited to the amount of the gain from the sale to the third party.
 Any loss above this amount effectively disappears for tax purposes.